lext-next/lext-lubuntu-artwork/README.md

 The upstream Lubuntu-Arc theme is available at: http://archive.ubuntu.com/ubuntu/pool/universe/l/lubuntu-artwork.
 This website contains many incarnations of the LXQt theme, each for a specific release of LXQt.

 The various versions of the theme have a specific identifier (e.g. '24.04.3').
 The first part obviously denotes for which release of LXQt it is intended ('24.04').
 This is followed by a version number (in this case '3').
 When a new version of LXQt is released (or in status nascendi) the LXQt project release a new tar file with version number 1 for that release number.
 When upstream upgrade a theme (for the same LXQt release) the version number is increased.
-The upstream archive keeps only the latest version, and unfortunately for LXQt 24.04 that is the third version, with identifier '24.04.3' in its filename. latest version (for a release) on the source website.
+The upstream archive keeps only the latest version, and unfortunately for LXQt 24.04 that is the third version, with identifier '24.04.3' in its tar filename.

 Since the aforementioned 'lubuntu-artwork' package (on AUR) is no longer maintained, it expects to find a specific release and version identifier, which is '24.04'2', valid when the package was last updated to reflect the then actual situation.